 Many readers probably would have liked to have seen a resolution to the budget stalemate.
 No one knows how much money most agencies will have to spend during the rest of the fiscal year.
 The current continuing resolution expires on December 14th.
 It is possible there will be a budget passed by then but probably more likely that the stalemate will still be on-going.
 11 appropriations bills are still pending.
 It is possible there will be an omnibus bill or another continuing resolution but nothing will happen until the legislators decide to go back to work.

 The 2008 federal pay raise is tied to the budget stalemate.
 It is likely that the final raise will be 3.5% but no one can guarantee the final outcome.
 Don’t plan on spending the money untll the dispute is over–it could go on for awhile.
-Check out our estimates of the 2008 pay rates for each locality and pay grade both for the possibility of a 3% or a 3.5% raise.

 There seems to be, at the moment at least, a consensus that there will not be a government shutdown.
 But there is concern about furloughs as the Secretary of Defense says it may be necessary to furough as many as 200,000 federal employees and contractors.
 Those siding with the Republicans paint the Democrats as not caring about the troops fighting in hot spots around the world and putting our military at risk while they try to satisfy the far left supporters who provide campaign money and want to see us pull out of Iraq quickly.
 Those siding with the Democrats think the Pentagon is bluffing and there is money available so there is no danger to our troops overseas and that not approving the budget is a good political move to force the withdrawal of troops from Iraq.